 12.9 km (8 miles), 3 hours 30 minutes.
 For the whole outing, including trains, sights and meals, allow at least 8 hours 40 minutes.
-In winter, it's best to be on your way from Watts Chapel by 3pm, so as to reach Godalming before dark.
+In winter, it's best to be on your way from Watts Chapel by 3pm, so as to reach the outskirts of Godalming before dark.

 Explorer 145 or Landranger 186.
 Wanborough Station, map reference SU 931 503, is in Surrey, 6km west of Guildford.

 3 out of 10.

 This short but lovely walk crosses open fields, passing Wanborough Manor and its tiny church.
 It soon goes over the Hoggs Back (the North Downs ridge) to descend through a vineyard then over a golf course, to pass Watts Gallery, tea room, and Chapel.
 The Chapel (free) is worth the slight detour.
 A little further is The Withies Inn, an excellent country pub.
 Later, after more woodland, the walk is along the River Wey, followed by tea, or a pint in the ancient town of Godalming.

 The original walk author was enchanted by this walk, above all, by Watts Gallery and Chapel, the monuments left by Mary Fraser-Tytler to honour her husband George Frederick Watts, a Victorian painter and sculptor, 'England's Michelangelo' ('though that's a bit rich,' a visitor was overheard to comment).
-Since then, the Gallery had a Lottery makeover, and is no longer free.
-Its enchanting tea room has also been upgraded.
+Since then, the Gallery has had a Lottery makeover, and is no longer free.
+Its tea room has also been upgraded.